yoongkang/dajare-generator/README.md

 # Dajare generator

-Let's make Dajare generator (https://en.wikipedia.org/wiki/Dajare).
+Let's make a Dajare generator (https://en.wikipedia.org/wiki/Dajare).

 ## What you need to know